RevolutionPrep/best_practices/README.md

 * The initialization code for each gem should be in a separate file with the same name as the gem, for example `carrierwave.rb`, `rails_admin.rb`, etc.
+* Initializers should read-in configuration data from YAML files that are not checked-in to the repository.
+This is to reduce configuration conflicts across environments.
 * Adjust accordingly the settings for development, test and production environment (in the corresponding files under `config/environments/`)